School of Humanities and Social Sciences

-The College of Arts and Sciences (CAS) offers advanced degrees designed to build professional success in a variety of organizational settings.
+The School Humanities and Social Sciences (SHSS) offers advanced degrees designed to build professional success in a variety of organizational settings.
 A Master's degree from Rider will provide real-world learning opportunities resulting in a unique and enriching educational experience.

 Graduate Programs in the School of Humanities and Social Sciences